StevenTammen/bibledocs.org/content/about-the-site.md

 However, since it seems to me that .org domains do not present recognizability problems for people who are less technically aware (contrast less well-known alternate global top level domains like .io and .co, as used by some startups), and are unambiguous with respect to commercial intent (unlike .com domains), it makes sense for this site, which is firmly in the nonprofit camp, to use a .org domain.

+#### What does a page being "in progress" mean?

+Some pages have a warning at the top discussing the fact that they are presently in progress.
+Here's what that warning looks like:

+{{< partial "in-progress" >}}

+The main idea is to make as much content available as soon as possible (to maximize the amount of Bible teaching that readers can access on this site), while still taking care to not publish any content that is still "half-baked", since "half-baked" and "Bible teaching" should never go together.

 #### Why have fancy web design?
 Does the shininess take away from the content?

 Compared to [Ichthys](https://ichthys.com/), say, this website has a bit more interface sparkle.
 I have taken care to keep content pages entirely text-centric with no unecessary interface distractions; the shininess most assuredly *does not* take away from the content.
 Most of the more complicated interface bits show up on the home page, which has some fancier content sectioning and grids of image links.